SS Norman

 The Norman was a bulk freighter; its wreck in Lake Huron (also designated 20UH018) was listed on the National Register of Historic Places in 2016.

 Description

 The Norman had an overall length of 296.5 feet, a 40.4 foot beam, 21 foot hold depth, and a gross tonnage of 2,304 tons.
 It had a raised forecastle and pilothouse, an aft cabin that housed the propulsion machinery, and an open deck in between that held eight hatches.
-The Norman was powered by a triple expansion steam engine built by Globe Iron Works that produced 1200 horsepower, along with two 14 foot by 12½ foot Scotch boilers.
+The Norman was powered by a triple expansion steam engine built by Globe Iron Works Company that produced 1200 horsepower, along with two 14 foot by 12½ foot Scotch boilers.

 History

 The Norman was built in 1890 by the Globe Iron Works in Cleveland, Ohio.
 She was one of the first propeller-driven steel lakers that hauled iron and coal on the Great Lakes.
 She was built for the Chapin Iron Mining Company, and ran between the company's docks in Escanaba, Michigan and Cleveland, Ohio.

 On May 30, 1895, the Norman was loaded with coal and headed to Escanaba.
 Dense fog reduced visibility, and the Canadian steamer Jack collided with the Norman, with the Jack hitting the Norman amidships and nearly slicing her in two.
 The Norman quickly sank, taking three crewmen with her.
 The remainder of the crew were picked up by the Jack and the nearby steam barge Sicken.